Add These 9 Action Comedy Movies To Your Watch List For Maximum “Lulz”

 In a male dominated genre, finding an action movie that is not run of the mill and testosterone-filled can be difficult.
 Typically, females are portrayed as the damsel in distress or secondary characters in these films.
 But, females are just as cunning and badass as men are, if not more.

 With movies like “Ocean’s 8,” the film industry is finally giving females roles that often would have only been written for men.

-If you are looking for female driven movies that will suffice your urge for action but with more of a lighthearted feel than the stereotypical blood and guns, then these action comedy movies are guaranteed to have you laughing at the edge of your seat.
+If you are looking for female driven movies that will satisfy your need for action but with more of a lighthearted feel, these action comedy movies are guaranteed to have you laughing at the edge of your seat.